 The disguised MechaGodzilla ripping Anguirus's jaw.

 Kill Sat: The Dimension Tide in Godzilla vs. Megaguirus.
-Hilariously, despite being touted as the ultimate weapon against Godzilla, it fails utterly. ' TWICE''.
+Hilariously, despite being touted as the ultimate weapon against Godzilla, it fails utterly.
+TWICE.
+Though at least the second attempt does something to Godzilla, even if it only shoved him far underground.

 The Klutz: During his rampages and monster fights, particularly during the Showa era, Godzilla frequently loses his footing and tumbles to the ground (often knocking over a building or two in the process).